umatare5/telee/README.md

   Able to get and compare the status, configuration and others easily! 🎉

-If you use a lot of "expect" scripts and "TeraTerm Macro", telee may be a simple alternative.
+For those who use many "expect" scripts and "TeraTerm Macro", telee may be a simple alternative.

 ![](https://github.com/umatare5/telee/blob/images/promo.gif)